Veleza/Veleza-SDK-iOS/README.md

 If you don't have client ID, you can obtain it from https://veleza.com/business or by contacting us at hello@veleza.com

 ## Photos & Surveys
-[Photos & Surveys widget](VelezaSDK/Widgets/VelezaSurveysPhotosWidget.swift) displays people photos with looks, where given product has been used, and survey ratings about various features of the product.
+[Photos & Surveys widget](VelezaSDK/Widgets/VelezaSurveysPhotosWidget.swift) displays people photos with looks with a given product, and survey ratings about various features of the product.

 To use this widget, add **VelezaSurveysPhotosWidget** view to your controller and set product's GTIN: